spidistudio/ExodusAI/README.md

 This version specifically targets **Android 16 QPR2** (API 36), which is an experimental developer preview.
 If you're on:
 - **Android 15 or older**: Use ExodusAI v1.11 or earlier
 - **Android 16 (non-QPR2)**: Use ExodusAI v1.12-v1.13
-- **Android 16 QPR2**: Use this version (v1.16) ✅
+- **Android 16 QPR2**: Use this version (v1.17) ✅

-QPR2 builds may require special installation methods due to enhanced security.
-If you encounter "Demo mode active" messages, use the new **Debug Logs** feature in Settings to troubleshoot network connectivity.
+QPR2 builds may require special installation methods due to enhanced security. **v1.17 fixes the critical NetworkOnMainThreadException** - if you were getting "Demo mode active" messages, this update resolves the issue!

 ## 🛠 Technical Stack